Promoting Nancy's photography and educating the public about nature, photography, and God.

 Definition of “Tangent” (skip ahead To Next paragraph if you still remember this):

-There are three sides to any right triangle (a triangle with a 90° corner), which I will call the height and the width, which both touch the right (90°) angle and the hypotenuse, which is opposite the right angle and is the triangle’s longest side.
-You can use the ratio of the lengths of any two of those sides to find the size of the other two angles.
+There are three sides to any right triangle (a triangle with a 90° corner).
+I will call the ones touching the right (90°) angle the height and the width.
+The last, longest side is the hypotenuse.
+It is opposite the right angle.
+You can use the ratio of the lengths of any two of these sides to find the size of the other two angles.
 Each possible ratio has a name, but we are only interested in one of them today.
 Probably the most common ratio and the one we will be using is called the tangent.
 The tangent is defined as the ratio between the height (the length of the side opposite the angle you are interested in) and the width (the length of the shorter of the two sides that create that corner that you are interested in).
-If you want to know the angle of corner α in the above drawing (Figure 2), for instance, you would calculate its tangent by dividing the height (3 inches in this case) by the width (1¼ inches), which is 2.4 this time.
+If you want to know the angle of corner α in the above drawing (Figure 2), for instance, you would calculate its tangent by dividing the height (3 inches in this case) by the width (1¼ inches), which is 2.4.
 Then you would use your calculator (or phone app – I use RealCalc Plus by Quartic Software (even though it cost $3.50)) to find the angle corresponding to that tangent.
 On your calculator, the tangent is abbreviated “tan”.
 If you enter 45 (degrees are assumed) and hit the “tan” button, you will get 1 because for a 45° angle the height is the same as the width, so their ratio is 1.
 To go the other way (to find the angle), like we are trying to do, we need the inverse of the tangent.
 Look for the “tan-1” button (it could be the same button, in which case you may need to hit a (yellow) shift or second-function key, and then hit the “tan” button).
 In this case, once we have the tangent of 2.4, we hit the inverse tangent button(s) to get 67.380135…. (the calculator is obligated to give you 8 or more digits – that doesn’t mean they mean anything.
 In Figure 2, I rounded that answer to 67.4 degrees and even that third digit should be suspicious.)

 All you have to do is take the ratio between the widths of your two moulding pieces and take the inverse or arc-tangent to get the angle.
 Here are a few things you need to remember: